MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

     }
 });
 ```

 - other times, you'll want more than one parameter in a segment
 - the two parameters (or more) must have valid url charaters between them, you can't just do:
     - /{param1} {param2}

 ```
+js
 server.route({
     method: 'GET',
     path: '/my-file/{fileName}.{ext}',